aesmail/kaffy/README.md

 ```

-Once this is done, a new "Tasks" menu item will show up (below the Dashboard item) listing all your tasks with some tiny bits of information about each task like the following image:
+A new "Tasks" menu item will show up (below the Dashboard item) with your tasks as well as some tiny bits of information about each task like the following image:

 ![Simple scheduled tasks](demos/kaffy_tasks.png)